 Investment made through the Central Govan Action Plan, and its partner Govan Cross Townscape Heritage Initiative, is already breathing new life into Govan town centre.

 Contemporary new homes now stand on land that was previously derelict, bringing thousands of new residents to share Govan’s streets and spaces.
 Shops and services in the town centre are experiencing a welcome spending boost as a result, and new shops and cafes are starting to appear on the high street.

 Govan Cross is now a stylish, civic space that complements the outstanding historic buildings found there and creates a real sense of arrival for residents and visitors.
 The beautifully restored Aitken Memorial Fountain stands proudly again at the head of Water Row as a beacon of Govan’s ongoing regeneration.
-Down on the waterfront, newly installed pontoons have facilitated the return of the Govan Ferry after an absence of 40 years, re-connecting Govan to the Riverside Museum and the thousands of visitors who visit there each year.
+Down on the waterfront, newly installed pontoons have facilitated the return of the Govan Ferry after an absence of 40 years, re-connecting Govan to the Riverside Museum and the spending power of the thousands of people who visit there each year.
 Art features to surprise and delight have been woven into the public space improvements, and an ambitious programme of traditional shop front improvements is underway to boost the appeal, offer and prosperity of Govan as a shopping destination.